Akwasi Frimpong: Olympic Games and Skeleton

-In 2018 Frimpong became the first skeleton athlete from Ghana, Ghana's second Winter Olympian and the first black male skeleton athlete in the Olympic history.
+In 2018, Frimpong became the first skeleton athlete from Ghana, Ghana's second Winter Olympian, and the first black male skeleton athlete in Olympic history.
 Frimpong qualified for the 2018 Olympics in skeleton by obtaining a near-automatic invitation by virtue of continental representation, being the only male athlete representing the African continent.
 Frimpong finished in last place at the PyeongChang Games, of the thirty entrants, a year after finishing in last place at the 2017 IBSF World Championships of the 44 entrants.
 On February 29, 2020, Akwasi Frimpong became the first skeleton athlete from Africa to win an elite skeleton race sanctioned by the USA Bobsled and Skeleton Federation in Park City, Utah.

 Rabbit Theory

 The documentary film, The Rabbit Theory, was produced by Dutch filmmakers Rinske Bosch and Nicole Batteke.
 It follows Frimpong for five years in the Netherlands, detailing his approach and philosophy for sprinting and attempts at making the Summer Olympics.